Pascagoula, Mississippi: Hurricane Katrina

 United States Navy officials announced that two Arleigh Burke-class guided missile destroyers that were under construction at Northrop Grumman Ship Systems in Pascagoula had been damaged by the storm, as well as the amphibious assault ship USS Makin Island.

-Hurricane Katrina damaged over forty Mississippi libraries, flooding the Pascagoula Public Library's first floor and causing mold in the building.
+Hurricane Katrina damaged over 40 Mississippi libraries, flooding the Pascagoula Public Library's first floor and causing mold in the building.

 Points of interest

 The United States post office in Pascagoula contains a mural, Legend of the Singing River, painted in 1939 by Lorin Thompson.
 Murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.
 The mural was restored in the 1960s as the building became the Pascagoula Public Library.
 The building was damaged by Hurricane Katrina in 2005, and the mural was placed in storage.
-In 2010, it was re-installed at the new Pascagoula post office on Jackson Avenue.
+In 2010, it was reinstalled at the new Pascagoula post office on Jackson Avenue.

 Pascagoula is the home of the Old Spanish Fort, the oldest building in the Mississippi Valley.
 It was built sometime in the 1750s.

 Geography

 Pascagoula is located along Mississippi Sound, on the east side of the mouth of the Pascagoula River.
 It is bordered to the north by Moss Point and to the west, across the Pascagoula River, by Gautier.
-According to the United States Census Bureau, the city has a total area of 63.4 km2, of which 39.8 km2 are land and 23.6 km2, or 37.25%, are water.
+The city has a total area of 63.4 km2, of which 39.8 km2 are land and 23.6 km2, or 37.25%, are covered by water.

 U.S. Route 90 (Denny Avenue) passes through the city, leading northeast 16 mi to Grand Bay, Alabama, and west 21 mi to Biloxi.
 Mississippi Highway 613 (Telephone Road) leads north from US-90 into Moss Point and 5 mi to Interstate 10.

+Climate

+According to the Köppen climate classification, Pascagoula has a humid subtropical climate, Cfa on climate maps.
+The hottest temperature recorded in Pascagoula was 106 F on August 26, 2023, while the coldest temperature recorded was 16 F on January 30, 2014.